Backyard Worlds: Project description

 Citizen scientists accessing the website search through a flip book-style animation of specially-processed mid-infrared images captured by WISE known as unWISE coadds, taken with filters at the wavelengths of 3.4 and 4.6 micrometers.
 The coadded unWISE images permits fainter objects to be detected than previous processing of WISE imagery allowed.
 In the flip books these coadds are differenced, a process designed to remove most of signal from stationary objects, leaving moving objects intact.
 The aim is to identify points of light that move between the flip book frames, including slower-moving "dipoles".
 Citizen scientists who spot a moving object are encouraged to fill out a "Think You've Got One" form which the project scientists review to confirm if there is motion.
 The images contain instrumental artifacts and are noisy, which hampers the use of automated image processing software and makes the task ideal for exploiting human visual recognition capabilities.
 Additionally, to improve the ability to detect objects some participants have created their own tools such as Wiseview, a web-based animation visualization tool.

 Once candidates have been identified the science team follow-up the most scientifically interesting objects using ground-based telescopes (at sites such as Mont Mégantic Observatory, Apache Point Observatory, W. M. Keck Observatory, Las Campanas Observatory, Gemini Observatory and the NASA Infrared Telescope Facility) and space telescopes (principally the Spitzer Space Telescope and the Hubble Space Telescope), in order to clarify their nature and assign a spectral type if possible.

 The project has been awarded a grant from NASA's Astrophysics Data Analysis Program which will fund it until 2020.

 In November 2018, the project was "rebooted", with new images and reduced noise.
 By August 2020, more than 100,000 citizen scientists worldwide had taken part in the project.

+Cool Neighbors project

+In June 2023 the project "Backyard Worlds: Cool Neighbors" was launched.
+The "Planet 9" predecessor was focused on finding a hypothesised outer planet, which is not ideal in finding faint brown dwarfs.
+The new project has switched to focus on searching for faint and cool Y-dwarfs.
+The new "Cool Neighbors" project pre-selects its images with the help of machine learning.